cusey/ApacheCamelInAction/README.md

 ###  [SpringFirstTest-6.3](https://github.com/cusey/ApacheCamelInAction/tree/main/Chapter6/SpringFirstTest-6.3)

-**Description:** You call the route build from another pacakge.
+**Description:** You call the route build from another package.
 You don’t want to copy the code from the src/main/java into a JUnit class.

 ###  [CamelRiderTest-6.4](https://github.com/cusey/ApacheCamelInAction/tree/main/Chapter6/CamelRiderTest-6.4)